Adam Contzen

 Adam Contzen (17 April 1571, Monschau (Montjoie), Duchy of Jülich—19 June 1635, Munich) was a German Jesuit economist and exegete.

+Biography

 Contzen was born in 1573, or, according to Carlos Sommervogel, in 1575.
 Friedrich Wilhelm Bautz gives the 1571 date listed above.
 Contzen entered the Society of Jesus at Trier in 1595.
 He was professor of philosophy in the University of Würzburg in 1606, and was transferred to the University of Mainz in 1610, where he occupied the chair of Holy Scripture for more than ten years.
 He had a share in the organization of the University of Molsheim, in Alsace, of which he was chancellor in 1622-23.